ifilot/p2000c-bytebridge/README.md

 As such, we here provide a brief tutorial how to initially get `BB.COM` onto your machine.

 1. Boot in the MS-DOS environment in your P2000T.
+It is important you start from a fresh boot to ensure the serial parameters are resetted to their default values.
 2. Open `DEBUG.COM`
 3. Type `A 100` to start the inline assembly procedure at memory address `$100`.
    Copy the following instructions into the machine.
 For convenience, in the